 Dark strawberry blonde hair color is typically a go-to shade for women with fair skin complexions.
-It’s also a great way to try a copper color without having to commit to going all over copper.
+It’s also a great way to try a copper color without committing to going all over copper.
 For maintenance, try Davines Alchemic Copper Conditioner to keep your hair color healthy and radiant.

 #9: Sexy Golden Red and Blonde Hues

-Ask for golden red and blonde hues to brighten your dark locks to give an extra layer of dimension, and shine.
-For lasting results, use hair care products designed specifically for redheads, such as the Davines Alchemic line.
+Ask for golden red and blonde hues to brighten your dark locks, give them an extra dimension, and shine.
+Use hair care products designed specifically for redheads, such as the Davines Alchemic line, for lasting results.